SemanticComputing/coco-about-data/README.md

-# coco_about_data
+# LetterSampo Finland: Tools for checking metadata quality

-Completeness and connectivity of LetterSampo Finland letter and actor metadata
+Functions for visualising and studying completeness and connectivity of LetterSampo Finland letter and actor metadata.